Honouring the real-life 'Rocky' who floored Ali

 "I cut through those guys like butter; they'd never seen anything like my style before," he says.

-In Madison Square Gardens, Wepner broke the nose of local talent 'Bob the Pistol' and beat James Sullivan, a police department champ from Staten Island, on his way to the title of 1964.
+In Madison Square Garden, Wepner broke the nose of local talent 'Bob the Pistol' and beat James Sullivan, a police department champ from Staten Island, on his way to the title of 1964.

 He turned professional straight after, embarking on a 52-fight career that would see him victorious in 36 bouts and fighting such ring luminaries as Buster Mathis, George Foreman, Joe Bugner, Ernie Terrell and Muhammad Ali.